 When you create your document, use the following paragraph styles for different heading levels (such as chapter and section headings): Heading 1, Heading 2, Heading 3, and so on.
 These are what will appear in your table of contents.

-Place the cursor where you want the table of contents to be inserted.
+Place the cursor where you want the table of contents to appear.

 Choose Insert > Indexes and Tables > Indexes and Tables.